Improved Probabilistic Lower Bounds for Separable Matrices: Preliminaries

-Let's consider a non-adaptive algorithm that consists of $t$ tests.
-This algorithm can be described using a matrix $C$ with size $t \times n$, where each row represents a specific test and each column represents a sample.
-In this matrix, the intersection of column $i$ and row $j$ contains a value $1$ if the sample $i$ is included in the test $j$.
+Let us consider a non-adaptive group testing algorithm that consists of $t$ tests.
+This algorithm can be described using a binary matrix $C$ with size $t \times n$, in which each row represents a specific test and each column represents a sample.
+In this matrix, the intersection of column $i$ and row $j$ contains a value $1$ if the sample $i$ is included in the test $j$, and $0$ otherwise.
 We can refer to the columns of the matrix $C$ as $\boldsymbol{c}_1, \ldots, \boldsymbol{c}_n$.
-To express the testing outcomes, we use a vector $\boldsymbol{r}$ defined as follows:
+To express the testing outcomes, we use a vector $\boldsymbol{r}$ defined as follows

 where $D$ denotes the set of defectives.
 If the set $D$ is empty, we define the vector $\boldsymbol{r}$ as an all-zero vector.